Almondvale Stadium: Women's football

 In August 1997, Almondvale hosted the Scotland–England women's international match.
 In 2001, Almondvale was named the Scottish Football Association's centre for women's football.
 It hosted the Scottish Women's Cup final and the national team's matches from 2001 to 2004.

-The stadium has become the home ground of Hibernian W.F.C. in 2021–22.
+The stadium was the home ground of Hibernian W.F.C. in 2021–22.

 Other uses

 In 2008, Gretna played one match in the stadium, a 3–0 loss against Celtic, when their temporary home (Fir Park) had problems with its pitch.

 In 2013, Albion Rovers played their cup tie against Rangers at Almondvale in front of a crowd of 5,345.

-Over the years it has also been chosen to host Scotland under-21, under-19 and under-17 matches.
+Over the years, it has also been chosen to host Scotland under-21, under-19, and under-17 matches.

 The stadium has hosted the 2012 and the 2013 Challenge Cup finals.
 On 27 May 2012, the stadium hosted the 2012 Scottish Junior Cup Final.

 Hibernian Reserves also used the Stadium.